Give notice of a marriage or civil partnership

 How to give notice

-Book a marriage notice appointment
+Book a notice of marriage (single) appointment

-Book a civil partnership appointment
+Book a notice of civil partnership (single) appointment

 You must give notice in a face-to-face appointment with the registrar.
 You cannot give notice: